Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

 \subsubsection{System Optimization: Training Efficiency}

 Beyond model quality, the agent also learned to optimize for system efficiency.
 By iteratively adjusting batch sizes, training epochs, and optimizer hyperparameters, the agent achieved reductions -- first by $4\times$ then by $2\times$ -- in training latency without degrading convergence.
-In total, training time as well as the capacity of the Inner Loop improved by $8\times$ without sacrificing business metrics, proving that the agent can trade off cost and quality.
+In total, training time improved by $8\times$ without sacrificing business metrics.